schauder/schauder.github.io/_posts/2018/2018-03-14-dont-use-localdatetime.md

 Then you can combine that with the time zone based on the physical location of the E-mail recipient to determine the right point in time to send the E-mail out.

 I know, it's a contrived example but that is my point: It is hard to come up with a valid and realistic use case for `LocalDateTime`.
-The next time you want to type that class name think twice if this is really what you want.
+The next time you want to type that class name, think twice if this is really what you want.